 The massive and sustained outrage at police killings of black men and women has transformed our discussion of systemic racism.
 George Floyd, Breonna Taylor, Rayshard Brooks, and uncounted other black Americans have been killed by our militarized cops.
 The moral message of “Black Lives Matter” has gone from the lips of black activists to the public squares of America and the world.
-Statues honoring enslavers and white supremacists have toppled across Europe and American on a scale not seen since Stalin’s statues were tossed onto junk piles after the collapse of the Soviet Union.
+Statues honoring enslavers and white supremacists have toppled across Europe and America on a scale not seen since Lenin’s statues were tossed onto junk piles after the collapse of the Soviet Union.
 Protestors in more than 98 American cities were attacked by “law and order” agents with tear gas, rubber bullets, and clubs.
 Seattle has a cop-free urban zone; Minneapolis’ city council has voted to defund their police; homicide charges have been brought against George Floyd’s and Rayshard Brook’s killer cops.
 The NFL has said it was wrong to stop players from taking a knee.
 The Premier League in England put “Black Lives Matter” on every players’ jersey and Germany’s Bundesliga resumed their covid-19 interrupted season with calls for justice for George Floyd.
 I was a teenage activist during the anti-Vietnam War movement; we never got the scale or speed of response that this movement has gotten.

 Whether all of this anti-racist energy will translate into lasting change depends on politics.
 Will we transform our criminal justice system?
 Will we tackle white supremacy as an ugly multidimensional system?
 Systemic racial disparities in residence, schools, colleges, jobs, income, wealth, and health are the sociological pandemic inflicted by white supremacy.